 Reunite with “Relative” Ease

 Here's an interesting statistic: approximately 200,000 family reunions take place across the U.S. each year, with roughly 28% of families gathering annually and 70% of families getting together at least once every five years.
-Some sources report a decline in family reunions due to the passing of older organizers, geographic scattering, and the reliance on social media and messaging apps, which are replacing some of the incentive to gather in person.
+It will not surprise you that most reunions take place between June and August (school's out) and on average include three to four generations.

 Strengthen bonds by reconnecting geographically distant relatives and bridging generations.
+Getting together helps us understand each other.

 Preserve family history through stories and traditions, ensuring they aren't lost forever.